agnelvishal/IPFS-search-engine/Readme.md

 This way, every user can set their own ranking algorithm instead of Google deciding the ranking algorithm for the whole world.
 This will stop data manipulation by monopolies and promote decentralization.

-## 4 parts of a search engine.
+## 4 parts of this search engine.

- 1. Crawling - Get domain names from unstoppabledomains Ethereum and Zil blockchain.
+ 1. Crawling - Get available IPFS hashes/URL from commoncrawl, unstoppabledomains Ethereum and Zil blockchain.
 For crawling IPFS pages, Yacy 2 is used.
-Scrappy python package, apache nutch and commoncrawl db were considered.
+Scrappy python package and apache nutch wereconsidered.

  2. Assessing popularity of domain. - Standard page rank like techniques using backlinks and social media popularity can also be used for Ranking.
 Presence of ipfs hash is used as minimum ranking parameter.